-As I mentioned in my story I never thought about retiring because I grew up in a country where a pension is worthless if you need to cover basic expenses with it.
-Buying a home or condo is reserved for just a few.
+As I mentioned in my story I never thought about retiring because I grew up in a country where a pension is simply worthless if you need to cover basic expenses with it.
+And buying or renting a place to live is beyond impossible.

 After coming to the U.S. I realized the dream of home ownership.
 I bought a house with my wife in 2003 in the Chicago west suburbs.
-As 2008 unfolded we saw our house lose almost half of what we paid for.
-We stayed put, and thankfully we were not affected financially but we lived from paycheck to paycheck.
+As 2008 unfolded we saw our house lose almost half of what we paid for it.
+We stayed put, and thankfully we were not affected financially, but we lived from paycheck to paycheck.

-In 2015 we decided it was time to move, but the market in our area had not lifted up enough to get much of a profit after selling.
-We decided to become landlords, take a chance and make the move happen.
+In 2015 we decided it was time to move, but the market in our area had not improved enough to get much of a profit after selling.
+With a lot of fears we decided to become landlords.
+We took the chance and made the move happen.

 After taking control of our money, freeing ourselves of $10,000 in credit card debt, we are determined to tackle the next money pit: a $20,000 student loan.
 We were paying 6.75% interest on this loan and it seems like we have been paying it for ages to make a very minimal difference.
-This year 2018 we decided to take a home equity line of credit at 4.75 % to pay off the student loan and lower the payment, although we are planning on paying this in two years.
+In 2018 we decided to take a home equity line of credit at 4.75 %.
+This would allow us to pay off the student loan at a lower interest rate.

-In order to make this happen, I have stopped funding my 403B plan.
-I was contributing $7,200 yearly, now I will be contributing only $1,200.
-That should free up $6,000 a year and with the help of our tax returns, we should be able to knock that loan down in 2 years or even less.
+Our goal is to pay this loan by 2020.
+This will unlock our financial potential.
+In order to make this happen, we have stopped funding my 403B plan.
+I was contributing $7,200 yearly, now I will be contributing only $1,200; freeing up $6,000 a year that will go straight to the loan.
+With the help of our tax returns, we should be able to pay it off by 2020 with no problems.

-After paying this student loan, we are planning on paying off the mortgage of our rental property.
+After paying this student loan, we are planning on snowball the funds to pay our rental’s mortgage off the mortgage off.
 If my calculations are correct we should be able to pay this property off within 5 years.
-By doing so, my income will increase by $20,000 yearly which we are planning on using to invest in other rental properties.
+By doing so, our income will increase by $20,000 yearly which we are planning on using to invest in 2 more rental properties.

 We are conservative investors.
 We are not into the idea of leveraging ourselves into properties with no money down to make things happen faster.
 We are thankful for what we have and for what we have accomplished with a family of six on one salary; a teacher’s salary.